-The most common Wi-Fi controllers are the ESP32, ESP32Cam, EZ-Robot EZB v4, and EZ-Robot IoTiny.
-This connection diagnostic does not include hardware support, and therefore we recommend visiting the manufacturer's website for product support.
+The most common WiFi controllers are the ESP32, ESP32Cam, EZ-Robot EZB v4, and EZ-Robot IoTiny.
+This connection diagnostic does not include hardware support, so we recommend visiting the manufacturer's website for product support.
 However, we will provide connection debugging assistance here.
-In this connection diagnostic, we'll be using the EZ-B in AP Mode (also called Wi-Fi Access Point or AdHoc).
+In this connection diagnostic, we'll use the EZ-B in AP Mode (also called WiFi Access Point or AdHoc).

-Some EZB controllers are connected via Wi-Fi, such as the ESP32, EZ-Robot IoTiny, and EZB v4.
-While Wi-Fi is convenient by not requiring wires, it is the second most common cause of disconnections.
-The Wi-Fi connection should be operating over a channel that is not saturated and provides the most stability and throughput.
+Some EZB controllers are connected via WiFi, such as the ESP32, EZ-Robot IoTiny, and EZB v4.
+While WiFi is convenient by not requiring wires, it is the second most common cause of disconnections.
+The WiFi connection should operate over a channel that is not saturated and provides the most stability and throughput.

-*Note: When possible, we recommend using a USB EZB connection rather than Wi-Fi for robots in production environments.
+*Note: We recommend using a USB EZB connection rather than WiFi for robots in production environments.

-EZ-Robot has great tutorials on how to change the WiFi mode can be accessed HERE.
+EZ-Robot has excellent tutorials on changing the WiFi mode, which can be accessed HERE.

 Guide: Forum Posting For Assistance

-If you are still having trouble connecting to an EZ-B, this section below contains troubleshooting steps.
-If you are ready to post on the community requesting assistance with connection issues, it is mandatory that you answer these questions in your forum post.
+If you still have trouble connecting to an EZ-B, the section below contains troubleshooting steps.
+If you are ready to post on the community requesting assistance with connection issues, you must answer these questions in your forum post.

-- What power source you providing the robot?
-(Battery, wall adapter, how many volts/amps, etc)
+- What power source are you providing the robot?
+(Battery, wall adapter, how many volts/amps, etc.)

 - Does the robot make a startup sound when powered on (if applicable)?
-Is there a verbal message spoken from the product on bootup (if applicable)?
-Have you checked the product manual?
+Some controllers have a verbal startup message or startup sound.

 - What error message is displayed in the status window at the bottom of ARC?
-Press the COPY button on the status window and paste the contents in the forum post.
+Press the COPY button on the status window and paste the contents into the forum post.